emilkowalski/sonner/README.md

 ## Documentation

-You can find out more about the API and implementation in the [Documentation](https://sonner.emilkowal.ski/getting-started).
+Find the full API reference in the [documentation](https://sonner.emilkowal.ski/getting-started).